Pests in Gardens and Landscapes: Quick Tips

 - Remove bags just as fruit begins ripening.

-Insecticides are effective only when sprays are precisely timed to kill caterpillars just as they hatch.
+- Insecticides are effective only when they are precisely timed to kill caterpillars just as they hatch from the egg stage.

-- Hang a pheromone trap in your tree in March, and check it every few days for moths.
+- Hang a pheromone trap in your tree in March.
+Check it for moths every few days.

 - Start applying insecticides as soon as degree-day calculations indicate eggs are hatching (250-300 degree-days after moths are caught in traps) or as soon as you see stings.

-- Use new stings or degree-day calculations to initiate sprays for second and third generations.
+- Use new stings or degree-day calculations to start sprays for second and third generations.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.